jerry81/GHP/2025/nov.md

     - ubuntu to use rust for dozens of core linux utils
   - github agent HQ lets users run coding agents from multiple vendors
   - AI browsers - actually just give AI companies data?
+  - new roof coating reduce surface temperatures up to 6C on hot days
+  - most used lang on Github is now TS - overtakes python and js